 “This is…” choked out Vanessa.
 “This is upstairs, Ashley.
 We were in the basement…All we did was crawl in a straight line…How did we get up here?”

-She turned to stare the little girl down, but the dirt-smudged orphan waif in rags simply shrugged her shoulders in reply, a blank expression upon her dirty face.
+She turned to stare down at the little girl, her mind unrealistically expecting some kind of intelligent answer, but the dirt-smudged orphan waif in rags simply shrugged her little shoulders in reply, a blank expression upon her dirty face.

 Vanessa turned and studied the other faces permanently locked within the wall, but something rose to the surface of her mind, something that instantly bothered her.

 “There are fifteen other people in here,” she said as she struggled to wipe her eyes free of tears.
 “Fifteen people have disappeared over the last thirty years…so…what happened to the original family?
 Where are they?
 There should be two more adults and a child…”

 Both she and Riley turned at the same time to stare at Ashley.
 Vanessa figured the both of them were thinking the same thing, and that thought was highly unpleasant.